-My passion for films started when I was 9 years old.
-My navy officer dad moved us to a Navy Base in the north of Brazil for a couple of years, a secure beach paradise that had everything - except a cinema.
+My passion for films started when I was 8 years old.
+My navy officer dad moved us to a base in the north of Brazil for a couple of years, a secure beach paradise that had everything - except a cinema.
 Actually, it did have a cinema, but that doubled up as a church on Sundays.
 My earliest memories of film are my first communion, at the cinema, and the priest saying mass and giving us the communion wafer against a backdrop of not Jesus on the cross, but a huge white cinema screen behind him.
 I never forgot that image, and although I’ve been a lapsed Catholic for a long time, that probably sealed my fate.